 Mr. Tyson specializes in arguing damages in catastrophic injury, wrongful death, and high exposure cases.
 He is especially known for his groundbreaking work on Howell v.
 Hamilton Meats, a case he argued and won before the California Supreme Court.
 Howell has since been hailed as the most significant insurance decision to come down in over 40 years – altering the way California interprets the collateral source rule and impacting the damages a plaintiff may recover.
 Mr. Tyson successfully argued an injured plaintiff may only recover the much lower amount that is paid for medical expenses, not the full medical bills, as past medical damages.
 This difference between what is billed versus paid saves insurance companies and defendants over $10 billion dollars every year.
 The victory earned Mr. Tyson the California Lawyer of the Year (CLAY) award from the California Bar Magazine, among other awards.

 A San Diego native, Pat Mendes is a founding partner of Tyson & Mendes and works from the firm’s San Diego headquarters.
-Previously a partner with Gordon & Rees – where he served as director of the construction and insurance groups – he joined forces with Robert Tyson in 2002 to form Tyson & Mendes, which has since evolved into one of the region’s leading defense firms with offices throughout the West.
+Previously a partner with Gordon & Rees – where he served as director of the construction and insurance groups – he joined forces with Robert Tyson in 2002 to form Tyson & Mendes, which has since evolved into one of the region’s leading defense firms with offices throughout the nation.

 Lynn Allen is the Managing Partner of Tyson & Mendes’ Phoenix office.
 Ms. Allen is an experienced trial lawyer who represents her clients in a wide variety of complex cases, including insurance coverage disputes, insurance bad faith, defense of personal injury and wrongful death lawsuits, intellectual property, employment law, and appeals.
 Ms. Allen has extensive appellate experience in both the Arizona state and federal courts.
 She has been lead counsel in many successful jury trials, arbitrations, summary judgment motions, and appeals.
 She is a frequent lecturer on insurance bad faith and coverage issues in Arizona.